abhi-ram-krishna/EDA-Employee-Dataset/README.md

 understanding the factors that influence Airbnb prices in New York City, or identifying patterns of all variables and Our analysis provides useful information for travelers and hosts in the city and also provides some best insights for Airbnb business.

+## **Project Work flow**

+1. Importing Libraries

+2. Loading the Dataset

+3. Exploring/Inspecting Dataset

+3. Data Cleaning

+4. Performing Analysis Tasks

+5. Data Visualization

+6. Deriving Insights

+## **Data Preprocessing**

+The imported data frame was inspected for null and inconsistent values and following conclusions were drawn.
+- Column 'Height' which is expected to contain numerical data has inconsistent values.
+- Colums 'Salary' and 'College' have missing values.

+Decided to handle these data integrity issues as specified below:
+- The data in the "Height" column is replaced with random numbers between 150 and 180.
+- Missing values in 'Salary' are filled with average salary of employees of respective teams.
+- Missing values in 'College' are filled with value 'Unknown'